waikato-datamining/fast-opex/README.md

 # fast-opex
 Simpler and faster implementation of the OPEX JSON file format for object detection predictions.

-Uses [orjson](https://github.com/ijl/orjson) if present (no pretty-printing available), otherwise the standard json library.
+Uses [orjson](https://github.com/ijl/orjson) if present (no pretty-printing available) for further speed-ups, otherwise the standard json library.

 This library is written in Python.
 For a Java port, please see [opex4j](https://github.com/waikato-datamining/opex4j).